-It may not be needed if the estate is worth less than £5,000, and doesn't contain land, property or shares.
+It may not be needed if the estate passes to the surviving spouse or civil partner because it was held jointly, and doesn't contain land, property or shares.
 To apply and for more info on the process, see Gov.uk.

 If none of the executors named in the will are able to apply, or if an executor isn't named, contact your local Probate Registry for advice.

 Don't worry if you don't feel up to doing this straight away.
 Helpfully, you don't have to apply within a specific time limit.
 See Gov.uk to apply.

 That said, starting this process as soon as you can will help you get things in order sooner.
 It'll help you meet any inheritance tax deadlines needed later on.